No one wants to declare the definitive costs of homeschooling. Um, why? Is there a secret?

 So what does homeschool cost?

-You knew it would cost money to clothe and feed your baby.
+You knew it would cost money to clothe and feed your baby, so what does homeschool cost?

 Ever feel peer-pressured to show your wee baby bundle that you truly loved her by dressing her in Baby Gap?
 You can, but you don’t have to.